troubalex/log/content/posts/working-at-startups.md

   - startups
 ---

-I get asked on a regular basis of it's a good idea to apply for a job at an early stage startup.
+I get asked on a regular basis if it's a good idea to apply for a job at an early stage startup.
 As usual, the answer is "it depends".
 There are clear pros and cons, in my opinion.

 ## Pros